olisonsturm/FitOffice/TECHNICAL_DOCUMENTATION.md

    ./dart_doc_all.bash
    ```

-This will automatically generate a dart file to export all the dart files in `lib/`.
-I will then directly generate the dart documentation by performing  `dart doc .`.
-After that, the documentation will be available in the `doc/api/` directory.
-The script will also automatically start the web server via `python3 -m http.server` to serve the documentation.
-If you pushed everything to the master branch, the documentation will be automatically deployed to GitHub Pages.
-And will be available at `https://olisonsturm.github.io/FitOffice/`.
+This process generates a Dart file that exports all Dart files in `lib/`, then runs `dart doc .` to create the documentation in the `doc/api/` directory.
+The script also starts a web server with `python3 -m http.server` to serve the docs locally.
+When changes are pushed to the master branch, the documentation is automatically deployed to GitHub Pages at `https://olisonsturm.github.io/FitOffice/`.

 ### Android Build
 ```bash